wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Accomplishments

+- **Journal System Improvements:**
+  - Created a comprehensive refactoring plan for the journal statistics system
+  - Identified key issues with current statistics implementation
+  - Designed a solution that separates statistics from daily entries
+  - Established clear goals and execution phases
+  - Documented the plan in `docs/STATISTICS_REFACTOR_PLAN.md`

 - **Component Development:**
   - Refactored the rainbow background from a CSS/HTML background image to a dedicated `Rainbow` React component that renders the PNG image.
   - Integrated the `Rainbow` component into the app and visually verified its appearance.